terracatta/limp.js/README.md

 # Limp.js
-## The best popup boxplugin for jQuery.
+## The best popup box plugin for jQuery.

 Limp.js is a popup box plugin for jQuery that is self contained (no css or images) with a focus on newer client-side usecases.